Visual Studio

+Visual Studio is offered in multiple editions, with the Community edition available free of charge for students, open-source contributors, and individual developers.
+Microsoft typically releases new major versions every few years.
+Visual Studio 2026 is the latest stable, production-ready release.
+Older versions, including Visual Studio 2017, 2019 and 2022 remain under extended support.

 Architecture

 Visual Studio does not support any programming language, solution or tool intrinsically; instead, it allows the plugging of functionality coded as a VSPackage.
 When installed, the functionality is available as a Service.
 The IDE provides three services: SVsSolution, which provides the ability to enumerate projects and solutions; SVsUIShell, which provides windowing and UI functionality (including tabs, toolbars, and tool windows); and SVsShell, which deals with registration of VSPackages.
 In addition, the IDE is also responsible for coordinating and enabling communication between services.
 All editors, designers, project types and other tools are implemented as VSPackages.
 Visual Studio uses COM to access the VSPackages.
 The Visual Studio SDK also includes the Managed Package Framework (MPF), which is a set of managed wrappers around the COM-interfaces that allow the Packages to be written in any CLI compliant language.
 However, MPF does not provide all the functionality exposed by the Visual Studio COM interfaces.

 The services can then be consumed for creation of other packages, which add functionality to the Visual Studio IDE.

 Support for programming languages is added by using a specific VSPackage called a Language Service.
 A language service defines various interfaces which the VSPackage implementation can implement to add support for various functionalities.
 Functionalities that can be added this way include syntax coloring, statement completion, brace matching, parameter information tooltips, member lists, and error markers for background compilation.
 If the interface is implemented, the functionality will be available for the language.
 Language services are implemented on a per-language basis.
 The implementations can reuse code from the parser or the compiler for the language.
 Language services can be implemented either in native code or managed code.
 For native code, either the native COM interfaces or the Babel Framework (part of Visual Studio SDK) can be used.
 For managed code, the MPF includes wrappers for writing managed language services.